 Every year, as soon as the first leaf falls (or more likely when I see all the pumpkin spice hit the shelves), I know it’s time to plan my trip to Minnesota apple orchards.
 And, every year as I picked apples, I looked longingly over at the corn maze, hearing joyful shouts and laughter.

 I had never taken on the corn maze challenge as a child.
 I wanted to put my navigational skills to the test.
 I convinced (and by convinced, I mean bribed) my friends to join me in the labyrinth.
 I figured we’d be in and out within a half hour – I mean there were ten-year-old children maneuvering through the maze, after all (though, for all I know those kids started the maze as toddlers).
 The half hour I had so smugly anticipated quickly turned into an hour, longer… We really only made it out by secretly following a family who seemed to have been born with built-in GPS.

-The maze bested me and I absolutely loved it.
-I loved trying to find our way through the intricate tangled paths and punching our ticket at the hidden checkpoints along the way.
-I’m eager for my next maze challenge and compiled the best mazes in Minnesota to see if you can navigate your way out of the labyrinth.
+The maze bested me, and I absolutely loved it.
+I loved trying to find a way through the intricate tangled paths and punching our ticket at the hidden checkpoints along the way.
+I’m eager for my next maze challenge, and compiled the best mazes in Minnesota to see if you can do better than I did in navigating your way out of the labyrinth.